-Additional dissertation information about registration requirements, preparation, and time limits is available in the Graduate School Handbook (http://handbook.unc.edu/) and the Dissertation Resource Sakai Site.
+Additional dissertation information about registration requirements, preparation, and time limits is available in the Graduate School Handbook https://handbook.unc.edu/pdf/handbook.pdf and the Dissertation Resource Sakai Site.
+Please note that students must apply for graduation and meet all Graduate School requirements for clearance (Graduate School Handbook pp. 17-18) prior to graduation.